Urine Test for Alcohol DWI is Scientifically Invalid

 Welcome to DWI enforcement and prosecution in Minnesota.
 Enforcement expediency triumphs over justice and fairness.

 Other issues with urine test

 “Additional Test” Right

 Minnesota Statutes specifically require police to allow a person to get an additional chemical test.

-But this is after providing the police with their urine, blood or breath sample.
-And this reflects your Constitutional Right to preserve exculpatory evidence.
+But this is after, providing the police their urine, blood or breath sample.
+And this statutory right reflects your Constitutional Right to preserve exculpatory evidence.
 You need to know about this right, because police will not tell you about it.

-Always call a DWI lawyer before giving a sample for chemical testing.
+Always ask to call a DWI lawyer before giving a sample for chemical testing.

-A prosecutor cannot charge a driver with test refusal after a request for a urine test; unless police offer a blood test alternative.
+A prosecutor cannot charge a driver with test “refusal” after a request for a urine test; unless the police offered a blood test alternative.
 Some people can’t urinate in front of another person.
 You can request a blood test instead.